GabrielRF/RastreioBot/README.md

 To receive messages:

 ```
-python rastreiobot.py
+make run
 ```

 To check for updates, I recommend a cronjob that runs every 15 min.

 Type `crontab -e` and add to the end of the file: